GandhiCloudLab/envizi-reporting-frameworks/readme.md

 # ESG Reporting frameworks and Envizi

-ESG frameworks are used by organizations for the purpose of publicly reporting detailed environmental, social and governance (ESG) metrics of the business
+ESG frameworks are used by organizations for the purpose of publicly reporting detailed environmental, social and governance (ESG) metrics of the business.

+In this article lets us explore about the different ESG reporting frameworks available and how organization needs to choose the appropriate frameworks for thier reporting.
+Also lets explore how the disclosers are done in Envizi by choosing the frameworks.

 ## Introduction

+Companies uses ESG reporting frameworks to disclose data covering their business operations, and opportunities and risks related to environmental, social, and governance (ESG) aspects.
+These frameworks are developed by diverse entities like NGOs, stock exchanges, business groups, nonprofits, think tanks, and governments.
+Despite the existence of numerous ESG frameworks, only around a dozen are deemed significant.
+Each framework generally establishes the metrics, qualitative elements, format, and reporting frequency for companies.
+While some frameworks are voluntary, others are mandated by governments.

+In response to rising `investor and community interest`, organizations are targeting sustainability performance improvements, setting ESG goals and reporting on their performance. `Failure` to take ESG risks seriously could result in many `negative impacts for firms`.
+The increasing importance of ESG means that organizations are reporting their ESG impact using an ever-increasing range of different frameworks.

-## ESG Frameworks
+## 1. ESG Frameworks

 #### Global Agreements
-A legally-binding commitment  between entities to achieve a specific set of outcomes of global importance, typically facilitated through diplomacy
+A legally-binding commitment between entities to achieve a specific set of outcomes of global importance, typically facilitated through diplomacy.

 <img src="images/img-00-1.png">